waxbetty/Sushi-fork-1/readme.md

 In order to gain insight into the DOM and some central concepts we will uncomment and recomment lines in `scripts.js` and examine the output in the console.

-If you are interested in an additional run through of this content please see [Travery's video series](https://youtu.be/0ik6X4DJKCc) on DOM scripting.
+If you are interested in an additional run through of this content please see [Traversy's video series](https://youtu.be/0ik6X4DJKCc) on DOM scripting.

 ---